OpenBankProject/OBP-JVM/README.md

 The possible requests depend on the version of the SPI you are using.

-For the `Version.legacy` the possible requests are listed in `com.tesobe.obp.transport.spi.AbstractResponder`.
+For the `Version.sep2016` the possible requests are listed in `com.tesobe.obp.transport.spi.AbstractResponder`.
 The **AbstractResponder** implements **Receiver** and has an abstract method for each request.